-Donald Trump does not tire of pointing to the recent buoyancy of the US stock market as vindication of his economic policy proposals.
-He notes how since his election last November the Standard & Poor's 500 index, considered to be one of the best representations of the US stock market, has increased by more than 15%, reaching record highs.
+Supporters of Donald Trump point to the recent buoyancy of the US stock market as vindication of his economic policy proposals.
+They note how since Trump’s election last November the Standard & Poor’s 500 index, considered to be one of the best representations of the US stock market, has increased by around 15%, reaching record highs.

 A fundamental problem with this line of reasoning is that the same argument could be used to describe President Barack Obama’s economic policies as a resounding success.
 During his eight years in office, the stock market as measured by the same S&P 500 index increased by around 230%.

-Another problem with linking stock market performance to economic policy success becomes clear when examining the market's behaviour over the last few months.
-The initial 'Trump bump' in stock prices immediately following his election was caused by promises of substantial tax cuts and increased fiscal spending.
-But the likelihood of such policies being implemented has all but evaporated in the light of Trump's continuing political debacles.
+Another problem with linking stock market performance to economic policy success becomes clear when examining the market’s behaviour over the last few months.
+The initial ‘Trump bump’ in stock prices immediately following his election was caused by promises of substantial tax cuts and increased fiscal spending.
+But the likelihood of such policies being implemented is diminishing in the light of Trump’s continuing political debacles.
 This should have caused prices to retreat.

 A more credible explanation for the stock market’s buoyancy during both Obama and Trump’s tenures is the unprecedented volume of liquidity created by the Federal Reserve and the world’s other major central banks.
 Over the last eight years their combined balance sheet increased by $10tn.
 This helps to explain the synchronised increase in stock market prices across most of the globe, not just the US.